lstroud/aoc2025/README.md

 ### Day 12: Christmas Tree Farm - Present Packing

+I didn't have time to write a simple solution, so I wrote three complicated ones first.

+Sometimes you spend five hours implementing backtracking, Dancing Links, and SAT solvers - only to discover that the problem was much simpler.

 The elves need to load oddly-shaped presents into bays under Christmas trees.
 Given polyomino shapes and bay assignments, figure out which bays can actually fit all their assigned presents.

-Now, let me tell you something about NP-complete problems.
-Sometimes you spend five hours implementing backtracking, Dancing Links, and SAT solvers - only to discover that counting cells was the answer all along.
-As Mark Twain might have observed, I didn't have time to write a simple solution, so I wrote three complicated ones first.

 The journey:
 - **Backtracking** - Recursive brute force.
 Works great when solutions exist, hangs spectacularly when proving impossibility.
 Eight orientations per piece × hundreds of positions × a hundred fifty pieces = heat death of the universe.